 Since man first hutned deer centuries ago, he has asked himself, “How can I defeat the deer’s keen sense of smell?”
 To do so, he developed a masking scent to obscure human odors and make it less likely that a buck will skedaddle before the hunter can shoot.

-A wide variety of excellent commercial scent products are available today, but enterprising deer hunters also might want to try lesser-known masking scents free for the taking or easy to make at home.
+A wide variety of commercial scent products are available today, but enterprising deer hunters also might want to try lesser-known masking scents that area free for the taking or easy to make at home.
 Some simple yet effective methods have been around for generations.

-Hunters have long used pine needles to conceal human odors, for example.
+Hunters have long used pine needles to conceal human odors.
 Pick a handful of fresh needles, break and rub them between your palms, and wipe the juice on your hunting clothes.
 Leaves from cedar trees and other evergreens also work, but always use types found in the area you’re hunting.